3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 is main goal of our project, let's take a look a little bit closer on it.

 We prepared extension module called `slaunch`.
 When DRTM is enabled, `slaunch` executes AMD's dedicated machine instruction `SKINIT`.
-Treat is 'pre-DRTM' operation.
+Treat is as 'pre-DRTM' operation.
 It prepares all components and jump to secure loader - `Landing Zone`.